Pack These Camping Essentials & Rest Easy…

 If you’ve slept on the floor, you know how terrible you feel the next day.

-Now, imagine trying to sleep on the hard, cold, uneven ground!
+Now, imagine sleeping on the hard, cold, uneven ground!

-Set yourself up for success by investing in a sleeping pad or camping air mattress.
+Set yourself up for success by investing in a sleeping pad or air mattress.

-Also, take a comfortable camp pillow with you as well.
+Also, take a comfortable camp pillow as well.

 I can’t sleep well without proper neck support.